Likelihood-Based Diverse Sampling for Trajectory Forecasting: Experiments

 \subsection{Qualitative Results}

-Here, we illustrate trajectories from DSF and baselines in the two benchmarks to demonstrate that DSF indeed outputs more diverse and plausible trajectories.
+Next, we illustrate trajectories from LDS and baselines in the two benchmarks to demonstrate that LDS indeed outputs more diverse and plausible trajectories.

-\para{NuScenes.} In Figure \ref{fig:prediction-visualization}, we show visualizations of two separate frames of the same nuScenes instance, overlaid with predictions from DSF, AF, and MTP-Lidar.
-Overall, DSF produces the most diverse and plausible set of trajectories in both frames.
+\para{NuScenes examples.} In Figure \ref{fig:prediction-visualization}, we show visualizations of two separate frames of the same nuScenes instance, overlaid with predictions from LDS-AF, AF, and MTP.
+Overall, LDS produces the most diverse and plausible set of trajectories in both frames.
 In the first frame, AF exhibits a failure mode as some of its predictions go far off the road.
 This provides evidence that sampling i.i.d.~from a vanilla flow model may fail to identify realistic trajectories.
-But when DSF is used to draw samples from the same flow model (i.e., DSF-AF), the trajectories become both more diverse and more realistic.
-In the second frame, MTP-Lidar outputs a few trajectories that violate road constraints, while AF trajectories are concentrated in one cluster.
-Again, DSF-AF is the only model that predicts both diverse and plausible trajectories.
-We include additional visualizations in Appendix \ref{appendix:nuscenes-additional-visualizations}.
+But when LDS is used to draw samples from the same flow model (i.e., LDS-AF), the trajectories become both more diverse and more realistic.
+In the second frame, MTP outputs a few trajectories that violate road constraints, while AF trajectories are concentrated in one cluster.
+Again, LDS-AF is the only model that predicts both diverse and plausible trajectories.
+In Appendix \ref{appendix:nuscenes-additional-visualizations}, we provide additional visualizations including LDS-AF-TD-NN trajectories (Figure \ref{fig:lds-af-vs-lds-af-td-nn}), as well as visualizations of different sets of trajectories LDS-AF outputs by varying the $\epsilon$ input to the model (Figure \ref{fig:epsilon-figures}).

-\para{Forking Paths.} Visualizations of DSF (on top of CAM-NF), CAM-NF, and Multiverse predictions on the FP test set are shown in Figure \ref{fig:forking-path-visualization}.
-Additional visualizations are provided in Appendix \ref{appendix:forking-paths-details}.
-DSF clearly outperforms the other two methods and is the only approach that comes close to covering the diverse ground-truth futures.
+\para{Forking Paths examples.} Visualizations of LDS (on top of CAM-NF), CAM-NF, and Multiverse predictions on the FP test set are shown in Figure \ref{fig:forking-path-visualization}.
+Additional visualizations are provided in Figure \ref{fig:forking-path-visualization-additional} in Appendix \ref{appendix:forking-paths-details}.
+Again, LDS outperforms the other two methods and is the only approach that comes close to covering the diverse ground-truth futures.